TDDFT calculations for excitation spectra of III-V ternary alloys: Introduction

 \section{Introduction}

-The $In_xGa_{1-x}As$ alloys are very useful in the future because they can potentially outperform GaAs in electron transport properties and their room temperature band gaps are particularly well suited for applications in infrared emitting diodes and detectors\cite{Geelhaar1996}.
+III-V ternary alloys are important materials because of their wide applications in various photovoltaic devices. $\rm In_xGa_{1-x}As$ alloys can potentially outperform GaAs in electron transport properties and their room temperature band gaps are particularly well suited for applications in infrared emitting diodes and detectors\cite{Geelhaar1996}.
+Improved DC current gain, increased mobilities and saturation velocities make $\rm InAs_xP_{1-x}$ a good material for heterojunction bipolar transistors\cite{Averett2003}.
+Modulation-doped $\rm InAs_xP_{1-x}$ quantum wells show excellent performance in semiconductor lasers\cite{Shimizu2000}.
+High single-mode yield makes $\rm InAs_xP_{1-x}$ competitive in laser diode applications\cite{Park2004}.
 Thus, it is highly desirable to have a better understanding of the electronic properties of these alloys.
-Kim and coworkers\cite{Kim2003} reported the dielectric functions of selected compositions of different concentration $x$, including the endpoints values $x=0$ and $x=1$, which can be used as the database to analyze those with arbitrary concentration $x$.
-On the other hand, people can use many theoretical methods, like Bethe-Salpeter equation (BSE)\cite{Sham1966,Hanke1979,Hanke1980,Strinati1982,Strinati1984} and time-dependent local density approximation (TDLDA)\cite{Levine1989,Levine1991}, to calculate optical spectra for semiconductors and achieved good agreement with the experiment.
-These approaches focus on the response of the interacting system to a weak external perturbation and treat the exchange-correlation potential $V_{xc}$ by local density approximation (LDA)\cite{Hedin1971}.
-The difficulty, which has been known since the early 1980s, is that the basic local-density approximation and its semilocal extensions severely underestimate the band gap.
+Kim et al.\cite{Kim2003} and Choi et al.\cite{Choi2007} reported dielectric functions of $\rm In_xGa_{1-x}As$ and $\rm InAs_xP_{1-x}$, respectively for various compositions $x$ including the endpoint values $x=0$ and $x=1$, which can be used as the database for analyzing these alloys with arbitrary composition $x$.
+Many theoretical methods, such as Bethe-Salpeter equation (BSE) approach\cite{Sham1966,Hanke1979,Hanke1980,Strinati1982,Strinati1984,Onida1995} and time-dependent local density approximation (TDLDA)\cite{Levine1989,Levine1991} have been used to calculate the excitation spectra of solids.
+The BSE approach explicitly treats electron-hole interaction (excitonic) effects by solving the two-particle correlation function, which have been used to calculate optical spectra of bulk semiconductors and achieved good agreement with experiment\cite{Onida1995}.
+TDLDA focuses on the response of the interacting system to a weak external perturbation and treat the exchange-correlation potential $V_{xc}$ by local density approximation (LDA)\cite{Hedin1971}.
+The method has been successful in obtaining the excitation spectra of finite systems but not successful for extended systems\cite{Onida1995}.
+Another difficulty, which has been known since the early 1980s, is that the basic local-density approximation and its semilocal extensions severely underestimate the band gap[16-22].
 A scissor operator $(\triangle E) P_{c\bk}$ must be used to correct the band gap for its application in solids.
-Here the energy shift $(\triangle E)$ is some constant which can be obtained either semiempirically\cite{Baraff1984} or by GW computation \cite{Stinati198082, Hybertsen1986, Godby1988}, and $P_{c\bk}$ is the projection operator applied on conduction bands only.
-Unfortunately, it's impossible to use the scissor operator in alloy since it is a composition of two or more semiconductors and one can't determine which band gap should be corrected.
-It prevents those theoretical methods to be applied to alloys.
+Here the energy shift $(\triangle E)$ can be obtained either semiempirically\cite{Baraff1984} or by GW calculation \cite{Stinati198082, Hybertsen1986, Godby1988}, and $P_{c\bk}$ is the projection operator applied on conduction bands only.
+Unfortunately, it is impossible to use the scissor operator in alloys since it is a composition of two or more semiconductors and one cannot determine which band gap to be corrected.
+It makes the scissor operator method inapplicable to alloys.